Lebanese army plans to carry out 'sensitive missions' amid US-backed Hezbollah disarmament plan

-The Lebanese government asked the army in early August to prepare a plan to disarm Hezbollah by the end of the month and the Cabinet is scheduled to hold a meeting to discuss the plan Tuesday.
+The Lebanese government asked the army in early August to come up with a plan to disarm Hezbollah by the end of the month.
+The prime minister's office said in a statement Friday the Cabinet will hold a meeting to discuss the plan on Sept.
+5.

 Hezbollah's leadership has vowed not to disarm, saying the national government's decision to remove the Iran-backed group's weapons by the end of the year serves Israel's interests.